DETAILED ACTION

 Furthermore, the claimed invention does not have a specific asserted improvement in computer capabilities, nor is it a specific implementation of a solution to a problem in the software arts; See Enfish, LLC v.
 Microsoft Corp., 822 F.3d 1327 (Fed.
 Cir.
 2016).
 Rather, the claims are merely directed towards performing a security action when packets are received at a VPN hotspot when that have a time-to-live less than some threshold, which is similar to ideas that the courts have found to be abstract, as noted supra, and the claims are without a “practical application” or anything “significantly more”.

 Considering each of the claim elements in turn, the function performed by the computer system at each step of the process does no more than require a generic computer to perform a well-understood, routine, and conventional activity at a high level of generality.
-For example, “establishing a connection” and “operating as a hotspot” are merely receiving or transmitting data over a network, which has been found by the courts to be a well-understood, routine, conventional activity in computers; See e.g. Symantec, 838 F.3d at 1321, 120 USPQ2d at 1362 (utilizing an intermediary computer to forward information); TLI Communications LLC v.
+For example, “establishing, via a host device, a connection” and “operating the host device as a hotspot” are merely receiving or transmitting data over a network, which has been found by the courts to be a well-understood, routine, conventional activity in computers; See e.g. Symantec, 838 F.3d at 1321, 120 USPQ2d at 1362 (utilizing an intermediary computer to forward information); TLI Communications LLC v.
 AV Auto.
 LLC, 823 F.3d 607, 610, 118 USPQ2d 1744, 1745 (Fed.
 Cir.
 2016) (using a telephone for image transmission); OIP Techs., Inc., v.
 Amazon.com, Inc., 788 F.3d 1359, 1363, 115 USPQ2d 1090, 1093 (Fed.
 Cir.
 2015) (sending messages over a network); buySAFE, Inc. v.
 Google, Inc., 765 F.3d 1350, 1355, 112 USPQ2d 1093, 1096 (Fed.
 Cir.
 2014) (computer receives and sends information over a network).
 Further, “determining that the one or more data packets have a time-to-live (TTL) value that is less than a default value” is merely a form of performing repetitive calculations, which has been found by the courts to be a well-understood, routine, conventional activity in computers; See e.g. Flook, 437 U.S. at 594, 198 USPQ2d at 199 (recomputing or readjusting alarm limit values); Bancorp Services v.
 Sun Life, 687 F.3d 1266, 1278, 103 USPQ2d 1425, 1433 (Fed.
 Cir.
 2012) (“The computer required by some of Bancorp’s claims is employed only for its most basic function, the performance of repetitive calculations, and as such does not impose meaningful limits on the scope of those claims.”).
 Further note that the abstract idea of performing a security action when packets are received at a VPN hotspot when that have a time-to-live less than some threshold to which the claimed invention is directed has a prior art basis outside of a computing environment, e.g. USPS discarding or returning mail that has previously-used postage.

 The prohibition against patenting an abstract idea “cannot be circumvented by attempting to limit the use of the formula to a particular technological environment or adding insignificant post-solution activity.”
 Bilski v.
 Kappos, 561 U.S. 593, 610–11 (2010) (citation and internal quotation marks omitted).
 The Court in Alice noted that “[s]imply appending conventional steps, specified at a high level of generality,” was not “enough” [in Mayo] to supply an “‘inventive concept.’”
 Alice, 134 S. Ct. at 2357 (quoting Mayo, 132 S. Ct. at 1300, 1297, 1294).